mahadevananair1/python-1/projects/README.md

 # Python
-This all my personal projects written in Python
+This all my personal projects written in Python and tkinter for GUI